Key takeaways

 Physical causes of ED

 Several health conditions have been linked to ED.
 People with obesity are 50% more likely to have ED.
-Undiagnosed diabetes is up to three times as likely in people with ED — and the longer you have diabetes, the higher your risk of ED.
+Undiagnosed diabetes is up to three times more likely in people with ED — and the longer you have diabetes, the higher your risk of ED.

 Heart health is also linked to sexual health.
 Roughly half of people with proven coronary artery disease also have ED.
 Because issues with blood vessels can result in ED, having ED may mean you’re at higher risk of cardiovascular disease, including stroke or heart attack.
 People with ED should also check their blood pressure to make sure that isn’t an issue.